Probing millicharged particles with NA64 experiment at CERN: Conclusions

 \section{Conclusions}

-In this note we considered the perspectives of the mill-chaged particles discovery at NA64 experiment at CERN.
-We have considered both cases of electron and muon beams at NA64 (NA64$e$ and NA64$\mu$).
-We have found that for $m_{\chi} \geq m_{\mu}$ the use of muon beam will allow to obtain more stringent bounds than the use of electron beam.
-Moreover, both NA64$e$ and NA64$\mu$ will be able to compete with existing experimental data.
+In this note we considered the prospects of the millcharged particle discovery at NA64 experiment at CERN in the MeV-GeV mass range of $\chi$.
+These weakly coupled to photons particles can be constrained by high energy collider experiments.
+We studied both cases of electron and muon beams at NA64 (NA64$e$ and NA64$\mu$).
+We also calculate the relevant millicharge production cross-sections in the equivalent photon approach.
+We analyse in detail the corresponding parameter space in the range of small, $m_\chi \ll m_\mu$, and large masses, $m_\chi \gtrsim m_\mu$.
+We found that NA64$\mu$ can constrain the wider ranger of the millicharge parameter space for $m_{\chi} \gtrsim m_{\mu}$ due to the increased accumulated statistic of muons and their small attenuation rate in the target.
+However, both NA64$e$ and NA64$\mu$ will be able to compete with current and forthcoming experimental facilities.
+Nevertheless, a more careful Monte Carlo simulation of $\chi$ production at NA64 is required to take into account the realistic response of the NA64 detector.
+We leave this task for future analysis.